0xGarfieldWasTaken/Parks-Frontend/README.md

 # How to Run

-Under `utils.js` input the address of the CrazyCallum Contract.
+Under `utils.js` input the address of the Parks Contract.
 Update the ABI in `abis/abi.js` if necessary.

 Run `yarn dev`